In this article, we will cover what an application is from the perspective of ShiftLeft usage.

 Infrastructure: If your repo contains infrastructure code, scan the infrastructure code on a per-environment basis.
 For example, if your production environment (whose code is stored in prod-repo) uses modules/assets like Amazon S3 (whose code is in repo1) and EC2 (whose code is in repo2), then integrate ShiftLeft with prod-repo only

-Scanning applications as a whole instead of scanning individual dependencies, libraries, and so on, improve the efficiency of the code analysis step in your CI/CD pipeline.
-Furthermore, ShiftLeft’s emphasis on abstracting away individual repos allows NG SAST to focus on securing applications as a whole.
+Scanning applications as a whole instead of scanning individual dependencies, libraries, etc., improve the efficiency of the code analysis step in your CI/CD pipeline.
+Furthermore, ShiftLeft's emphasis on abstracting away individual repos allows NG SAST to focus on securing applications as a whole.